facebook/react-native/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   Please share a project that reproduces the issue.
-  There are two ways to do it:
+  There are three ways to do it:

+    * See if the issue is already reproducable within the RNTester app.
+      If the issue pertains to a particular Component or API, try the corresponding test page in RNTester.

     * Create a new app using https://snack.expo.io/ and try to reproduce the issue in it.
       This is useful if you roughly know where the problem is, or can’t share the real code.